reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 Recently, GitHub Pages [began supporting HTTPS](https://twitter.com/benbalter/status/444555263195217920) for `*.github.io` domains, like [this one](https://cfpb.github.io/) and [this one](https://sunlightlabs.github.io/congress/).

-In my opinion, this is a **huge** deal - GitHub Pages is the only major, free, general-purpose web host which also offers a secure channel.
+In my opinion, this is a huge deal - GitHub Pages is the only major, free, general-purpose web host which also offers a secure channel.
 Given [how many simple and powerful uses](https://konklone.com/post/the-power-and-potential-of-github-pages) GitHub Pages has, and how vital secure and confidential connections are to the future of the web, I see this as a big step forward for developers, GitHub, and everyday people.

-There are two catches: you *can't* force your `*.github.io` site to only run over HTTPS, and you *can't* use a fully secured HTTPS connection for custom domains.

-But there's a lot you **can** do!
-Let's work around the problems.
+There are two major catches:

+* You **can't force HTTPS** for your `*.github.io` site.
+* You **can't use a custom domain name** with a fully secured HTTPS connection.

+But let's work with what we've got!

 ### Defaulting to HTTPS